ibm-cloud-docs/satellite/architecture-workload-isolation.md

 <br />

-## Dependencies to 3rd party services
+## Dependencies to third-party services
 {: #3rd-party-dependencies}

 Review the list of third-party services that {{site.data.keyword.satellitelong_notm}} connects to over the public network.